Lucas Valley-Marinwood, California: History

 In the 1950s and 1960s, suburbia came to Marinwood.
 It was brought partly on the shoulders of modernist builder/developer Joseph Eichler.
 His highly recognizable and stylish homes can be found throughout Lucas Valley and Eastern Marinwood.
 The Lucas Valley community center and pool were also constructed by Eichler as a centerpiece of the neighborhood.

 The original subdivision of Marinwood consisted of streets to the north of Miller Creek Road and featured a blend of suburban single story ranch-style homes and two-story Cape Cod-inspired homes.
 The streets were named so that all the names ended in "-stone".
 In alphabetical order, they are Adobestone, Blackstone, Cobblestone, Deepstone, Emerystone, Flagstone, Heatherstone, Johnstone, Millstone, Opalstone, Peachstone, Rhinestone, Unionstone, and Windstone.

 The second subdivision was smaller, built to the south of Miller Creek Road, featuring the same mix of ranch- and Cape Cod-style homes.
 The streets were named with "-wood" as their suffix.
 They are Pinewood and Quietwood.

 A later development was the area that became known as Lower Lucas Valley.
 This development featured the Eichler-style homes, as opposed to the Marinwood mix.
 The streets of lower Lucas Valley were named so their names all ended in berry.
 The streets are, in alphabetical order: Appleberry, Blackberry, Cedarberry, Danberry, Elderberry, Flaxberry, Greenberry, Huckleberry, Idylberry, Juniperberry, Kernberry, Loganberry, Mulberry, Newberry.

 The final development was the area up the valley to the west, known as Upper Lucas Valley, and also featured Eichler-style homes.
 The streets of this area are all named for famous mountains, such as Mt.
 Shasta, Mt.
 Rainier, Mt.
 Whitney, etc.

 In 1977, George Lucas purchased 1267 acre west of Marinwood, which he subsequently refashioned into Skywalker Ranch.
 Geographically, Skywalker Ranch is located on the western side of the Big Rock Ridge and is not part of the Lucas Valley–Marinwood CDP.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 5.7 mi2, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 5.7 mi2, all land.
 It is bordered to the north by Novato and to the south by San Rafael.
-The U.S. Route 101 freeway forms the eastern limit of the CDP, and Lucas Valley Road is the southern border.
+The U.S. Route 101 freeway forms the eastern boundary of the CDP, and Lucas Valley Road is the southern border.
 The CDP extends west up Lucas Valley road to the height of land at Big Rock.